A voice keyboard that keeps your voice on your phone.

 When you speak, there is no translation step.
 The words come out as you think them.
 This is why voice memos feel effortless, why phone conversations flow more naturally than email threads, and why explaining an idea out loud often clarifies it faster than writing it down.

-With modern on-device speech-to-text tools like Yaps, you can harness this directness for productive work.
+With modern on-device dictation tools like Yaps, you can harness this directness for productive work.
 The key insight is that dictation is not just "talking to your computer."
 It is removing the bottleneck between your brain and your output.

 Stop what you are doing.
 Position your hands.
 Mentally translate thoughts into typed characters one keystroke at a time.
 Fix typos, fight autocorrect, reposition the cursor.
 Lose the original momentum of your idea.
 Repeat thousands of times per day.